 Margin of error assesses the precision of a survey's estimates.
 A smaller margin of error suggests that the survey's results will tend to be close to the correct values.
 Conversely, a larger margin of error indicates that the survey's estimates can be further away from the population values.
-A commonly used margin of error is 3 to 5 percentage points at a 95% confidence level.
-This means that if the survey were repeated 100 times, the results would fall within 3 to 5 percentage points of the reported value in 95 out of 100 cases.

 It is important to consider the margin of error when making comparisons between groups and years, particularly when the results are close.
 Data users are encouraged to use the margin of error to determine if a difference between groups is statistically significant.
-This can be done either through comparing confidence intervals or using appropriate significance testing as explained below.
+This can be done either through comparing confidence intervals or using appropriate significance testing as explained on page 2.